Zygo/bees/docs/event-counters.md

 dedup
 -----

-The `dedup` event group consists of operations that deduplicate data.
+The `dedup` (sic) event group consists of operations that deduplicate data.

  * `dedup_bytes`: Total bytes in extent references deduplicated.
  * `dedup_copy`: Total bytes copied to eliminate unique data in extents containing a mix of unique and duplicate data.